kbtrotman/hiveFS/README.md

 What is a hive mind filesystem?
 There is no better or more descriptive way to describe HiveFS than in saying it is a full hypervisor that lives in the O/S layer for backend storage.
 Everything is virtualized now.
-Why not the filesystem itself?
-HiveFS is a truely virtual global filesystem.
-Virtual in the sense that the local kernel believes it is mounting physical storage, while in reality, it is actually managing any number of remotely managed filesystems, all completely virtual.
-This is somewhat of a bold statemnt, but it comes from what HiveFS truly is.
+Why not the filesystem too?
+HiveFS is virtual in the sense that the local kernel believes it is mounting physical storage, while in reality, it is actually managing any number of remotely managed filesystems, all completely virtual.
+But we're getting ahead of ourselves.
+See, this is somewhat of a bold statemnt, but it comes from what HiveFS actually is.
 Clustered filesystems use raft consensus to write data and control locking.
 In the engineering world, Software Defined storage is a superset of clustered filesystems which enables some vitualized components.
 This is what HiveFS is, software defined storage, but in addition, it is slightly more unusual than traditional SDS in that its main virtualization component is a kernel driver that tricks the O/S kernel into thinking it's only one local disk, when it's actually many remote network-based filesystems in the same style as traditional SDS.
 On the backend, all data is stored in one global virtual de-dupe pool.
 In addition, SDS usually is a single tree design shared between many servers.
 HiveFS has a global tree with branches that represent shared filesystems, hosts, and other virtual entities.
+(This layer doesn't actually exist anywhere except conceptually.)
 Under hosts, a filesystem may be dedicated to that host, shared between many hosts, or junctioned partially from one host to another.
-No data has to be stored on local disk or SAN mounted.
-Although, it's recommended to have a small local cache on SSD disk just to make sure remote speed is no slower than local speed.
-Traditional SDS has a single global cache, while HiveFS's local client cache acts as NVRAM, ensuring write fidelity in power outages, so there is a reliability component when choosing not to use cache.
-These unique traits don't mean that HiveFS is not software defined storage, but rather, they simply mean its a different architecture of software defined storage than other, more traditional models.
-The closest other comparisons would be primarily object style clustered filesystems.
+No data has to be SAN mounted.
+It's recommended to have a small local cache on SSD disk to make sure remote speed is no slower than local speed.
+Traditional SDS has a single global cache, while HiveFS's local client cache makes a large percentage of reads extremely fast.
+This pairs well with SSD, which is tuned for high-speed writes to make a well-rounded performance profile.
+These unique traits don't mean that HiveFS is not software defined storage, but rather, they simply mean its a different architecture of software defined storage than other, more object-based models.
+(The closest other comparisons would be primarily object style clustered filesystems.)
 Once storage is attached to the backend nodes, whether local commodity or SAN-attached arrays, all management is done through one interface.
 In fact, the point of HiveFS's design is simple ease of management for storage architects.
 HiveFS is both clustered and SDS storage like many virtualization models coming out currently, but unlike many virtual systems, it treats the storage as block-only by the internal protocol, like any local filesystem, but with an additional node or nodes, it can also provide file and object stores (see below).
 It was not originally designed to do everything internally, however.
 It focuses on doing one thing well, block storage over network.

 There are 3 required and one optional companents to the "Hive" in general:
 1. The central "Hive" is one or more server(s), storage appliances, installed via ISO image.